algarecu/spark-ml-recommender/README.md

 # Feature

-* Collaborative filtering recommender that predicts user's preference on unknown items on ALS (Alternating Least Squares)-based gradient descent
+* Collaborative filtering recommender that predicts user's preference on unknown items using ALS-based gradient descent
 * Recommender that computes the correlation / similarity between items based on user preference using Pearson / Cosine / Jaccard correlation coefficient
-* Recommender that recommends a common friend between two persons who do not know each other but like to know each other
+* Recommender that recommends a common friend between two persons who do not know each other but like to know each other (something similar to linkedIn connection)

 # Install